dstepanov/coffeescript-netbeans/README.markdown

 * Autocompiling to a JavaScript file in the same directory
     * (Test it in a web browser right away)

+* Syntax highlighting and error checking in scripts
+    * (HTML and PHP files)

 ### INSTRUCTIONS:

-Download coffeescript-nb.nbm and add it using NetBeans plugin manager
+[Download](https://github.com/downloads/dstepanov/coffeescript-netbeans/coffeescript-nb.nbm) coffeescript-nb.nbm and add it using NetBeans plugin manager

 Plugin requires NetBeans 7.0